Thin homotopy and the holonomy approach to gauge theories: Results

 where $c^{i}_{j}\leq d^{i}_{j}$ for each $j=0,\dots,r_{i}$.
 Clearly $c^{i}_{0}=0$ and $d^{i}_{r_{i}}=1$.
 If $\gamma_{0}$ and $\gamma_{1}$ are thin homotopic, it follows from the general arguments in the proof of lemma \ref{lemma:thin-int} that

 and $\gamma_{i}\left(d^{i}_{j-1}\right) = \gamma_{i}\left(c^{i}_{j}\right)=p^{i}_{j}$ for each $i=0,1$, $j=1,\dots, r_{i}$.
 Hence each restriction

 is a piecewise-analytic loop based at $p^{i}_{j}$, which is thin in the piecewise-analytic sense.
-By theorem \ref{theo:thin-analytic}, it is reparametrization equivalent to a finite concatenation of retrazable loops.
+By theorem \ref{theo:thin-analytic}, it is reparametrization equivalent to a finite concatenation of retraceable loops.
 Therefore, $\gamma_{0}$ and $\gamma_{1}$ are retrace equivalent. \end{proof}

-The examples of thin smooth based loops that are not retrace equivalent to the trivial loop that we have constructed before are clearly non-analytic.
+The examples of thin smooth based loops that are not retraceable that we have constructed before are clearly non-analytic.
 In particular, it follows that there is no analog of theorem \ref{theo:thin-analytic} for piecewise-smooth based loops.
 The next result indicates that, nevertheless, the complexity of a piecewise-smooth thin loop $\gamma$ is entirely encoded in the complexity of the set $I_{\gamma}$.
-This is so since along the closure of every connected component of its complement $[0,1]\setminus I_{\gamma}$, the restriction of $\gamma$ would necessarily reduce to a reparametrization of an elementary retrazable loop.
+This is so since along the closure of every connected component of its complement $[0,1]\setminus I_{\gamma}$, the restriction of $\gamma$ would necessarily reduce to a reparametrization of an elementary retraceable loop.